kaue/next-atlasboard/README.md

 # Importing your first package

-You probably want to reuse other people's dashboards, widgets and jobs, so you'll need to import a "package", which is just a [git submodule](http://git-scm.com/docs/git-submodule).
+You will probably want to reuse other people's dashboards, widgets and jobs.
+To do so, you'll need to import a "package", which is just a [git submodule](http://git-scm.com/docs/git-submodule).

-The [Atlassian package](https://bitbucket.org/atlassian/atlasboard-atlassian-package) is a good start.
-If you didn't, initialise a git repository for your new wallboard first, and then type:
+The [Atlassian package](https://bitbucket.org/atlassian/atlasboard-atlassian-package) is a good place to start.
+If you haven't already, initialise a git repository for your new wallboard, and then type:

     git init
     git submodule add https://bitbucket.org/atlassian/atlasboard-atlassian-package packages/atlassian